floofbite/guidelines/en.md

 <h2 style="text-align: center;"><span style="color: #ffffff;">2.
 Forbidden actions</span></h2>
 <ol>
  	<li>Use of profanity</li>
- 	<li>Showing disrespect to users in any form, including insults</li>
+ 	<li>Showing disrespect to subjects in any form, including insults</li>
  	<li>Provocations, conflicts and threats</li>
  	<li>Violation of the rules of the site on which the content is published</li>
  	<li>NSFW content, as well as any hints of it, except for special places**</li>
  	<li>Spam, except for special places**</li>
- 	<li>Infringement of users due to religion, nationality, orientation, financial condition, physical characteristics, family and related problems and illnesses</li>
+ 	<li>Infringement of subjects due to religion, nationality, orientation, financial condition, physical characteristics, family and related problems and illnesses</li>
  	<li>Dissemination of false and inaccurate information and other ways of misrepresentation, including impersonation of another subject</li>
  	<li>Self-promotion without the permission of staff*, except for special places**</li>
  	<li>Abuse of rights</li>